Where are they now?

 Jack was a most accomplished cornet player, achieved his grade 8 and played in Bostock Band.

 Following GCSEs at Leftwich High School Jack went on to work with horses; he started riding when he was thirteen and took some of our pupils under his wing at the stables.
 Jack studied engineering at Mid-Cheshire college and achieved his ONC in 2017.
-Before moving into full time work in horticulture, Jack worked with us and was a great help on Friday, supporting brass players in the Wind Band.
+Before moving into full time work, Jack worked with us and was a great help on Friday, supporting brass players in the Wind Band.

 Our first French horn player, lover of science and all things tech.
 Tom achieved excellent GCSE results at Leftwich High and went on to Sir John Deane's to study A levels in mathematics, further mathematics, music and physics.
 He won a gold medal in the British Physics Olympiad and is currently studying Physics at Birmingham University where he won a music scholarship.
 Tom played with the Liverpool Philharmonic Youth Orchestra, Cheshire Youth Orchestra and Vale Royal Band.
 He studied horn and piano at Junior RNCM.
 In July 2015 Tom was invited to tour with the National Youth Orchestra 'Inspire' tour.
 It all started back in year 3 with Mrs Whitham and the recorder!

 Veronica is remembered as a hardworking pupil, exceptionally polite, who could get along happily and work with absolutely anyone.